etler/remark-unravel-mdx/README.md

 ## What is this?

-This package is a [unified][] ([remark][]) plugin that removes paragraph wrappers around MDX JSX elements when they are the only content (aside from whitespace) in a paragraph.
+This package is a [unified][] ([remark][]) plugin that removes paragraph wrappers in two scenarios:

-When working with MDX, markdown paragraphs that contain only JSX components get wrapped in `<p>` tags, which is often undesirable.
-This plugin removes those unnecessary paragraph wrappers.
+1. **Paragraphs containing only JSX elements**: When a paragraph contains only MDX JSX elements (and whitespace), the paragraph wrapper is removed.
+2. **Single paragraph inside MDX components**: When MDX components have exactly one paragraph child, that paragraph is unwrapped to prevent styling conflicts.
+Components with multiple children preserve their paragraph structure for safety.

 ## When should I use this?

-This plugin is useful when you're using MDX and want to prevent JSX components from being wrapped in paragraph elements.
+This plugin is useful when you're using MDX and want to prevent unnecessary paragraph wrapping.
 This is particularly important when:

 - Your JSX components are block-level elements that shouldn't be inside paragraphs
 - You want cleaner HTML output without unnecessary `<p>` wrapper elements
 - You're building a content pipeline where paragraph wrapping interferes with your component styling

-This plugin only affects paragraphs that contain exclusively MDX JSX elements and whitespace.
+- You want content inside JSX components to render without a paragraph wrapper for better styling control

 Regular text content and mixed content paragraphs remain unchanged.

 ## Install